darthrob6625/Capstone_Project/README.md

 Due to the file upload size restriction, the dataset was reduced to a manageable subset using the following filters and assumptions, derived from the original 4-million-record dataset.
 - Each CalPERS member in this dataset is an active employee of the State of California
 - Each CalPERS member in this dataset is not retired
+- Dataset reduced from 4M to 1M, five years of data from 2020-24, 200K samples per year

 ## ↗️ Expected Results